stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/05-configuring-sites-and-pages/06-styling-apps-and-assets/01-styling-apps-with-application-display-templates.markdown

 # Styling Widgets with Application Display Templates [](id=styling-widgets-with-application-display-templates)

+ADTs are all about customization.
 Suppose you're customizing the Lunar Resort site and want to allow users to use Facebook or Twitter to communicate with other interested travelers.
 You can add this functionality to an existing widget using ADTs --- launch a template editor, create a custom template, and configure your app host that template.
 Custom templates let you re-skin your application and give you ultimate control over its appearance and functionality in your Liferay instance.

 ## Creating an ADT